UW-Macrostrat/map-ingestion/README.md

 Example command (in terminal):

-`scp -P 2200 -r ~/Documents/Macrostrat/source_folder collaborator@teststrata.geology.wisc.edu:/users/collaborator`
+`scp -P 2200 -r [path] collaborator@teststrata.geology.wisc.edu:/users/collaborator`

 **8. Create a new issue on this repository and fill out all fields**